Welcome to our Devï World

 We hope that you continue the story of this item with great pride to celebrate the uniqueness and love that has been put into every stitch of this piece of art.

-Last chance to get our best-selling Summer pieces🦋 All artisan made and crafted from leftover materials or saris that we hand-picked during our travels in India.
+Our new Treasure Collection!
+Welcome our new vests and bags 🦋 All artisan made and crafted from imperfect carpets hand-picked during our travels to Morocco.
 Be part of the movement and join the Devï community♥️

 Pashmina Collection